 The Australian economy, which has not seen a recession in the past 26 years and has survived every major financial crisis in modern history, is set for steady growth if the Australian government can successfully pull off a trade deal with the UK.
 At the same time, the Australian government has a historic chance to pull off a deal with the European Union as well.
 The free trade agreement (FTA) talks between Australia and the EU are an exceptional opportunity to boost the Australian economy even more.

-If Australia manages to increase its goods and services going to the UK then we might see the Australian economy grow by 3% in the next couple of years.
-This would be in line with the RBA GDP growth forecast.
+If Australia manages to increase its goods and services going to the UK, then we might see the Australian economy grow by 3% in the next couple of years which is in line with the RBA GDP growth forecast.
 Australia’s top 10 goods and services exports in 2017 total more than $373 billion, according to the DFAT Stars database.

 On the other hand, the UK has imported more than double the number of Australia’s imports – around $644 billion.
 Currently, the UK is the tenth largest trading partner of Australia with a total trade volume of about $4.6 billion or 2% of total Australian exports.